helpmewithcode/assignments/topics/github/githubPages.md

   - Extra meaningful if you use a password management app like: [1Password](https://1password.com).
 However be cognizant of your time constraint.
 - Now you are able to use the menu bar (on Mac it’s located at the top of the screen)
   - Choose: “File” → “Clone repository…”
   - A *modal* should pop up where a list of all repositories you are part of should be listed.
-Choose
+Choose `portfolio` from the list.

 Now that you have the app and repository on your *local* machine you’re good to move on!